Bindu11-hub/MBA-Finance-Research-Project-/README.md

 ## Outcome

 This project enhanced my understanding of equity markets, financial risk assessment, and investment decision-making through practical application of financial and statistical analysis.
+## About the Author

+**Hosur Bindu Manasa**

+MBA Finance Graduate with a strong interest in Financial Analysis, Equity Research, Corporate Finance, and Data Analysis.
+This repository showcases my academic research project and published research work completed as part of my MBA program.